 Since the 1970’s Steam Incorporated has saved a large collection of locomotives and passenger carriages.
-Many are currently certified for main line running, some are undergoing restoration while the remainder wait their turn for restoration.
+Included are seven steam engines and three main line diesel engines.
+Many are currently certified for main line running, some are being restored.

 Read about our main line fleet of locomotives and engine restoration projects.

 Read about our fleet of diesel engines and their restoration projects.

 Read more about the history of our carriages and their technical details.

 Read more about the history of our wagons and rolling stock.

 The steam locomotive collection spans half a century of New Zealand steam engine development.
 Along with six ex NZR steam locomotives also based at Paekakariki is an ex Rhodesian Railways Garratt locomotive.